 Seated Arbour Aftercare

-An easy guide to help keep your Robinson Garden Seated Arbour looking in it’s finest condition.
-We have included some useful advice and tips to help keep your bespoke wooden Seated Arbour in superb condition all year round.
+An easy guide to help keep your Seated Arbour looking in its finest condition all year round.

 Cleaning guidance for your Seated Arbour

-Give your wooden garden furniture – Seated Arbour a good wash or scrub as regularly as possible to get rid of lichens and bird droppings.
+Give your wooden garden furniture – Seated Arbour a good wash as regularly as possible to get rid of lichens, leaves, soil and bird droppings.
 This is especially beneficial if your Seated Arbour has been sitting beneath a tree.

 Positioning your Seated Arbour

-We would strongly advise not to place your seated arbour directly on to a surface that is covered in mould or likely to gather water as this can affect the seated arbour’s legs causing the mould and mildew to peel off the paint and then affect the wood.
-In order to prevent this, we would advise to place lead platforms underneath each of the four legs.
+Do not place your seated arbour directly on to a surface that is covered in mould or likely to gather water as this can affect the seated arbour’s legs causing the mould and mildew to peel off the paint and then affect the wood which will encourage rotting.

 The Autumn clean

-Although it’s tempting to leave cleaning your garden furniture until the spring, when you want to use it, it is much better for the timber to do this in the autumn.
+Although it’s tempting to leave cleaning your garden furniture until you want to use it in the Spring.
+It is much better for the timber to do this in the Autumn.
 Dirt holds moisture far longer than something that is clean and it’s the moisture that brings on the decay.

 Annual maintenance is best carried out in the Autumn.
 Clean your Seated Arbour making sure it is still the best place for the seated arbour to be positioned.
-It may be likely that your seated arbour will need an annual paint to keep ensure its elegant nature.
-We advise you doing this over a several dry days.
+It may be likely that your seated arbour will need annual paint to keep ensure its elegant nature.
+We advise you do this over several dry days.